NUHPC/hpc-wiki/docs/new/systems.md

 </div>

-!!! info "What has been verified"
-    During the August 2026 documentation migration, administrators confirmed the SSH endpoints, internal addresses, login-node names, operating system family, Slurm partition names, Muon access route and the AMD EPYC 9684X processors in Irgetas GPU nodes.
-The detailed hardware inventory is based on the source page saved on 4 August 2026.
-Node availability, reservations and scheduler settings can still change; treat live Slurm output as authoritative.

 !!! danger "Login nodes are not compute nodes"
     `access`, `lgn01` and `mln01` are shared entry points.
 Use them for file management, editing, compilation, data transfer and job submission.
 Run production computation on nodes allocated by Slurm, never directly on a login node.